Project

 In another note, I also missed the black GTK file chooser that paired with the default winamp skin.
 I wonder if they got it back by now.

-RE: Scaling of old Winamp skins - Added by Alex R almost 10 years ago
+RE: Scaling of old Winamp skins - Added by Alex R over 10 years ago

 I would like to support those users who liked old Winamp-like interface.
 I think it was a time when users of audacious suddenly realized, that Linux now have not just Winamp-like interface (xmms), but also everyday normal musical player features, like plugins, skins, small memory footprint (though not applicable anymore to my broken 3.3.4, which can leak up to almost all free ram at random time) and low cpu usage.
 When they realized they finally found a program, that can encourage their friends to use Linux.
 Or just for those users who used Winamp 2.x on Windows and miss these good old days.

-RE: Scaling of old Winamp skins - Added by John Lindgren almost 10 years ago
+RE: Scaling of old Winamp skins - Added by John Lindgren over 10 years ago

 You can support or create a fork of Audacious 2.5 if you want to, but keep in mind that you are abandoning three years of new features and bug fixes that have been implemented since then.
 As of tonight there are 223 issues with a status of "Closed" in our tracker, and that tracker only goes back to Audacious 3.1.
 So ... good luck?